pingidentity/pingidentity-devops-getting-started/docs/profilesLayered.md

     # **** SERVER PROFILE END ****
    ```

-6. Push your profiles to GitHub and reference your repo's URLs within the docker-compose file, you're set to run the example.
+7. Push your profiles and updated `docker-compose.yaml` file to your GitHub repository.
+8. Deploy the stack with the layered profiles.

 To view this example in its entirety, including profile layers and docker-compose.yaml visit https://github.com/pingidentity/pingidentity-server-profiles/tree/master/layered-profiles